RO DBT Therapy

 What type of RO DBT do I need?

-There are three types of RO DBT; RO DBT skills training classes, individual RO DBT, and RO DBT skills coaching.
-Usually a combination of RO DBT skills training class and individual RO DBT or RO DBT skills coaching are suggested for the best outcomes.
+There are three types of RO DBT; RO DBT skills training classes, individual RO DBT therapy, and RO DBT individual skills coaching.
+Using a combination of RO DBT skills training class and individual RO DBT or RO DBT skills coaching are the most supportive and create the best outcomes.
 The actual RO DBT skills that are the foundation of the RO DBT practice are taught in a class setting.
 RO DBT is based on using the skills, so RO DBT group is an essential part of your RO DBT Treatment.

 What is an RO DBT Skills Training Class?

-The class is a 30- week cycle that teaches all the DBT skills; mindfulness, radical openness, emotion regulation, and interpersonal effectiveness.
-Each class lasts 1- 1.5 hours/ once a week and is structured beginning with Mindfulness (meditation), then Homework review is conducted to show how you are using your RO DBT skills to assess what is working and what isn’t working.
-Then, we teach the next skill, and Homework assigned for what to practice for the week.
+The class is a 30- week cycle that teaches all the RO DBT skills.
+Each class lasts 1- 1.5 hours/ once a week and is structured beginning with Homework review is conducted to show how you are using your RO DBT skills to assess what is working and what isn’t working.
+Then, we teach the next skill, and Homework assigned for what skills to practice for the week.

 What is individual RO DBT?

 Individual RO DBT is used in conjunction with RO DBT skills training class to increase the level of care for clients with behavioral problems that significantly interfere with their quality of life and relationships.
 Individual RO DBT Therapy is highly structured and utilizes self- enquiry and a diary card to efficiently target the most important behaviors to address in therapy.
-Clients discuss life threatening behaviors (When applicable); therapeutic alliance ruptures, social signaling problems all using a structured format of behavior chain analysis.
 This is a very highly effective behavior change therapy.

 What is RO DBT Skills Coaching?

-RO DBT skills coaching is used when clients need individualized intentional focus in applying and understanding the RO DBT skills that are being taught in the class.
-Clients may find that RO DBT class alone does not provide the level of support that they need to really change the behaviors they are identifying as problems.
+RO DBT skills coaching is used when clients need individualized intentional focus for applying and understanding the RO DBT skills that are being taught in the class.
+Clients may find that RO DBT class alone does not provide the level of support that they need to really change the behaviors that impact their lives.
 RO DBT skills coaching helps clients get highly individualized support in understanding RO DBT skills, how to apply them in their lives, and gives one-on-one outside of class support for skills integration.
 Skills coaching with the RO DBT skills training class is a highly effective and efficient way to change and create a life worth sharing.

 What are the main tenets of RO DBT?